gdm413229/swwmgz_m/README.md

  - **Targetting Array:** Tracks nearby foes and provides basic information on their health.
 Compatible with **Omnisight™** mapping modules for tracking key items and nearby exits.
 Can also highlight nearby pickups by holding a dedicated button.
  - **Akari Labs CuteEmotion™ Display:** Equipped onto your visor to show a wide range of predefined facial expressions in order to convey simple emotions to others.
  - **Akari Labs LoudBoi™ Voicebox:** Allows you to 🇪 🇲 🇮 🇹.
 Additional voice options will be available through add-ons.
 Note that the default voice is in Japanese, but subtitles will be provided when available.
+ - **On-demand Item Obtainers:** AKA "hands".
+You can pick up certain items from a distance by pressing Use (this is mainly a workaround for any quirks that might come from items in this mod having modified collision).

-**Note:** Since you're a robutt you pretty much can swim indefinitely and are also inmune to poison.
+**Note:** Since you're a robutt you pretty much can swim indefinitely and are also immune to poison.

 ## The Weapons
 ![](docimg/demolitionist_wallbuster.png)

-The arsenal this mod brings to the table is composed mainly of stupidly overpowered weapons, which has been my speciality for years.
+The arsenal this mod brings to the table is composed mainly of stupidly overpowered weapons, which has been my specialty for years.

 Some weapons may have extra functions attached to the **Reload** or **Zoom** buttons, so don't forget to bind those too.